ensdomains/docs/contract-api-reference/publicresolver.md

 | notice | A notice regarding this name |
 | keywords | A list of comma-separated keywords, ordered by most significant first; clients that interpresent this field may choose a threshold beyond which to ignore |

-In addition, anyone may specify vendor-specific keys, which must be prefixed with `com.`.The following vendor-specific keys are currently known:
+In addition, anyone may specify vendor-specific keys, which must be prefixed with `vnd.`.
+The following vendor-specific keys are currently known:

 | key | Meaning |
 | :--- | :--- |